Go to the top of this page

 (1) Goal setting and progress review and risk management at Board of Directors

-(2) Purchasing practices based on compliance with Supplier Code of Conduct
+(2) Compliance with the JAL Group Supplier Code of Conduct

 Supplier assessment

-3 Sedex, the Supplier Ethical Data Exchange, is a non-profit organization established in the U.K. in 2004 that provides a platform for managing and sharing corporate ethical information with the aim of ensuring responsible business practices on supply chains.
+*3 A non-profit organization established in the U.K. in 2004 that provides a platform for managing and sharing corporate ethics information with the aim of realizing responsible business practices in the supply chain.

 Supplier Development